 i.
 The opposing party may not deny an assertion on grounds of evidentiary admissibility or other reasons for inadmissibility (including, irrelevance, immateriality, lack of authenticity, lack of foundation, incompleteness, waiver, or estoppel).
 The opposing party “may object that the material cited to support or dispute a fact cannot be presented in a form that would be admissible at trial,” Fed.
 R. Civ.
 P. 56(c)(2), and any party so objecting must include a concise explanation of its objection, but the party must still admit or deny the factual substance of the assertion.

 ii.
-The opposing party may not deny an assertion for lack of knowledge, unless the party states within the body of its response a well-grounded request for additional discovery under Fed.
-R. Civ.
-P. 56(d) and attaches the affidavit or declaration required by that Rule.
+The opposing party may not deny an assertion for lack of knowledge, unless the party states within the body of its response a well-grounded request for additional discovery under Federal Rule of Civil Procedure 56(d) and attaches the affidavit or declaration required by that Rule.

 iii.
 The opposing party may not admit an assertion in terms such as “admitted that John Doe claims such-and-such,” unless the assertion itself is framed in terms of what John Doe “claims.”